Click a question to get the answer. If your question isn't listed, click here to send Laurel an email.

 You can also visit Laurel's Event Services, Repertoire, and Wedding Music Planning pages for more information.

-Once we determine availability and agree on the fee, event bookings are secured through filling out my event music agreement and paying a 50% deposit.
-Please email me to discuss your event and get a copy of this document.
+Event bookings are secured through filling out my event music agreement and paying a 50% deposit.
+Please email me to discuss your event.

-Event planning requires making many decisions, and often for a wedding or party that may be months or even years into the future.
-In the case where you know you'd like to book me, but you aren't yet sure if you'd like me to perform solo, or which of my duo partners or ensembles you'd like to book to accompany, best would be to secure me for your date and then we can secure the other musicians once you've decided.
+In the case where you know you'd like to book me, but aren't yet sure if you'd like me to perform solo, or which of my duo partners or ensembles you'd like to book to accompany, best would be to secure me for your date and then we can secure the other musicians once you've decided.
 I have a first call for each type of instrument I perform with, but I also have a backup player for each instrument which I can call on if needed.
 Of course, deciding sooner than later ensures the desired instruments and musicians are available.

 In the case where you aren't sure about the music at all yet, I'm happy to hold your date, within reason, and give you the chance to book first as other inquiries for the date start rolling in.
 If you were to still be unsure, unfortunately at that point we'd need to move on.
 Especially if you're interested in booking me with one of my ensembles, I can't ask my musicians to hold dates indefinitely and miss out on other opportunities they might be receiving should you decide to go in another direction in the end.